-According to the corresponding acts – like the Act on Lotteries and Other Similar Games, the Trade Licensing Act, the Act on Organisation and Implementation of Social Security – the offices (such as the Trades Licensing Offices or the Czech Social Security Administration) discuss issues and elaborate resolutions in the Czech language.
+In line with their corresponding acts – such as the Act on Lotteries and Other Similar Games, the Trade Licensing Act, the Act on the Organisation and Implementation of Social Security – the offices (such as the Trades Licensing Offices or the Czech Social Security Administration) discuss issues and develop resolutions in the Czech language.

 Leaflets and other publications must be published in the Czech language as defined by the Act on Consumer Protection.
-The authority in matters of the Czech language and also the codifier of the literary standard is the Institute of Czech Language of the Academy of Sciences CR.
+The authority in matters of the Czech language and also the codifier of the literary standard is the Institute of Czech Language of the Czech Academy of Sciences.

 Source: Czech Statistical Office based on the Housing and Population Census 2001 and 2011.